eda-ricercatore/gulyas-scripts/sandbox/python/clean_bibtex/readme.md

 	- ./duplicate_BibTeX_entries.py [BibTeX file] [-h]
 	- Determine if duplicate BibTeX entries exist in my BibTeX database.
+	- Reports the existence of any non-standard BibTeX entry type that is found.
 	- No output required.
 	- IMPORTANT
 + validate_url.py
 	- ./validate_url.py [input BibTeX file] [output BibTeX file] [-h]
 	- Validate the URL field of BibTeX entries in my BibTeX database.
-	- If there exists backup URL and there does not exist any URL entry, add DOI entry.
-	- No output required.
-	- IMPORTANT
-+ justify-doi.py
-	- ./justify-doi.py [BibTeX file]
 	- Validate the DOI field of BibTeX entries in my BibTeX database.
-	- If there exists backup URL and there does not exist any DOI entry, add DOI entry.
+	- If there exists backup URL and there does not exist any URL/DOI entry, add URL/DOI entry.
 	- No output required.
 	- IMPORTANT
 + clean_bibtex.py